agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 	> mean(x)
 	[1] 517.0248

-When I sampled from `X` 10000 times the mean was less than 400 once.
+When I sampled from `X` 10000 times the mean was less than 400 only once.
+It was:

 	[1] 381.0892

 **Definition**: Non-representative sample is off by 25%.
-[1] seems to have a chance of producing [2] `=1/10000`.
-This seems to happen in this case once in 10000 times.
+[1] seems to have a chance of producing [2], in this case `=1/10000`.
 Checks out.

 **Checklist**: yes; true;; not-chapter

 ### 1.2.3

 > Statistical analysis is used to make statements from available data
 > in answer to questions of interest about some broader context than
 > the study at hand.
 No such statement about the broader context based